Want to light a floral bonfire? Then try some plants of the mesembryanthemum group (ice plant) in your garden or on your pot plant shelf.

 We’ve found that much the same is true about watering and fertilizing.

-Mid-day flowers will do well with no fertilizing program and with little water, but they’ll do much better, particularly if grown in pots if treated to plenty of each.
+Mid-day flowers will do well with no fertilizing program and little water, but they’ll do much better, particularly if grown in pots and treated to plenty of each.

 During the winter rest, give no fertilizer and water only often enough to keep the plant’s succulent leaves from becoming seriously withered.

 If mid-day flowers do well enough without any special watering, fertilizing, or soil, they are, nonetheless, very insistent about two things:

 - Full sun